Codemon72/Spickzettel/_Terms.md

 source: https://blog.tecladocode.com/what-is-cors-and-how-to-fix-it/
 –––

+### Deep Link
+Deep links are a type of link that send users directly to an app instead of a website or a store.
+–––

 ### Google Knowledge Graph
 Googles understanding of the world.
 'Where' all of google's knowledge is stored.
 The Google Knowledge Panel is a result of that.